Online Tensor Methods for Learning Latent Variable Models: Comparison of Error Scores

 where $n_m$ is the number of nodes in community $m$.
 The same holds for $\widehat{\Pi}_{\text{mix}_m}$.
 The normalized conditional entropy between $\mathbf{\Pi}_{{\text{mix}}}$ and $\mathbf{\widehat{\Pi}}_{{\text{mix}}}$ is defined as

 where $\Pi_{\text{mix}_j}$ denotes the $j^{th}$ entry of $\mathbf{\Pi}_{\text{mix}}$ and similarly for $\widehat{\Pi}_{\text{mix}_i}$.
 The NMI for overlapping community is

 There are two aspects in evaluating the error.
 The first aspect is the $l_1$ norm error.
 According to Equation~\eqref{eqn:nmi}, the error function used in NMI score is $\frac{H\left(\widehat{\Pi}_{{\text{mix}}_i} \lvert \Pi_{{\text{mix}}_j} \right)}{H(\Pi_{{\text{mix}}_j} )}$.
 NMI is not suitable for evaluating recovery of different sized communities.
 In the special case of a pair of extremely sparse and dense membership vectors, depicted in Figure~\ref{fig:NMI}, ${H(\Pi_{\text{mix}_j})}$ is the same for both the dense and the sparse vectors since they are flipped versions of each other (0s flipped to 1s and vice versa).
 However, the smaller sized community (i.e. the sparser community vector), shown in red in Figure~\ref{fig:NMI}, is significantly more difficult to recover than the larger sized community shown in blue in Figure~\ref{fig:NMI}.
+Although this example is an extreme scenario that is not seen in practice, it justifies the drawbacks of the NMI.
 Thus, NMI is not suitable for evaluating recovery of different sized communities.

 In contrast, our error function employs a normalized $l_1$ norm error which penalizes more for larger sized communities than smaller ones.

 The second aspect is the error induced by false pairings of estimated and ground-truth communities.
 NMI score selects only the closest estimated community through normalized conditional entropy minimization and it does not account for statistically significant dependence between an estimated community and multiple ground truth communities and vice-versa, and therefore it underestimates error.
 However, our error score does not limit to a matching between the estimated and ground truth communities: if an estimated community is found to have statistically significant correlation with multiple ground truth communities (as evaluated by the $p$-value), we penalize for the error over all such ground truth communities.
 Thus, our error score is a harsher measure of evaluation than NMI.
 This notion of ``soft-matching'' between ground-truth and estimated communities also enables validation of recovery of a combinatorial union of communities instead of single ones.